Documentation Index

 • A Docebo Superadmin must complete the initial configuration in Docebo.

-• The administrator of the target MCP client (for example, ChatGPT Enterprise, Claude, Microsoft Copilot) must have the necessary privileges to add and configure connectors in that platform.
+• The administrator of the target MCP client (for example, ChatGPT, Claude, Microsoft Copilot Studio, or Gemini Enterprise) must have the necessary privileges to add and configure connectors in that platform.

 • The current Docebo OAuth flow does not automatically redirect users to the SSO (Single Sign-On) page.
 Users must already be actively logged into Docebo in their browser before completing the OAuth authentication in the MCP client.
 If your organization relies strictly on SSO, users may not have direct Docebo credentials and will be unable to complete the flow.
-This limitation is expected to be resolved in the future General Availability release.
+This limitation is expected to be resolved in future releases.

 • The current Docebo OAuth flow includes a scope check that could prevent non-superadmins from connecting the Docebo MCP Server to some MCP clients.
-However, following the step-by-step instructions provided in this article ensures this limitation does not prevent usage with tested clients like ChatGPT, Claude, and Microsoft Copilot.
-This limitation is expected to be resolved in the future General Availability release.
+However, following the step-by-step instructions provided in this article ensures this limitation does not prevent usage with tested clients like ChatGPT, Claude, Microsoft Copilot Studio, and Gemini Enterprise.
+This limitation is expected to be resolved in future releases.

 • If your Docebo platform uses a custom domain, you must use it in place of your original domain when configuring the MCP Server URLs.
-Please note that while the configuration process for ChatGPT and Microsoft Copilot allows you to successfully set up the integration using a custom domain, the configuration for Claude currently does not.
-This limitation is expected to be resolved in the future General Availability release.
+Please note that while the configuration process for ChatGPT, Microsoft Copilot Studio, and Gemini Enterprise allows you to successfully set up the integration using a custom domain, the configuration for Claude currently does not.
+This limitation is expected to be resolved in future releases.

 Configuring the Docebo MCP server